elastic-hub/elastichub-content/50.guidelines/byTool/pubhub/managing_terminology.md

 ### How PubHub Supports Terminology Handling

-PubHub does not define or validate terminology.
-Instead, it:
+PubHub supports publishing outputs; governance and editorial decisions remain with the organization.
+It does this by:

 - Preserves explicit definition structures in source content
 - Renders definitions and abbreviations consistently in HTML and PDF
 - Enables navigation and tooltips for defined terms
 - Maintains stability across published versions

-Responsibility for correctness and governance remains with the standards organization.

 ### Related Guidance